 Customer Service Updates from the Veterinary Health Center

-What to do if you have tested positive for COVID-19 and your animal needs care:
+What to do if you have tested positive for COVID-19 or are showing symptoms of COVID-19 and your animal needs care:

 - Consistent with CDC guidelines, please identify a COVID-negative person to bring your animal to the VHC.